Please Keep Business Social Media About Business

 But to an increasing number of onliners, anything goes.
 Speaking for myself, I cringe when I see a great discussion or post take a turn to the day’s headlines.

-Unlike so many, I don’t feel the need to aggressively express my point of view, correct others’ opinions, or interject on threads with personal attacks on what I feel about any subject, even business-related.
+Unlike so many, I don’t feel the need to aggressively express my point of view, correct others’ opinions, or interject on threads with personal attacks on what I think about any subject, even business-related.

 A Personal Touch